kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 ### Reflection Zones

 Use the reflection zone web app to think about which azimuths and elevation angles ot use.
-Note the photograph!  **You are not 6 meters from the water.**
+Note the photograph!  **You are not 6 meters from the water.** You will not be able to test your reflector height value until you look at some real data.
+But you can get an idea of which RH values put you over the water.

 ### Evaluate the Data

-The defaults will only show reflector heights up to 6 meters.
-We need to be much bigger than that.
-And since we know that you can only see water reflections in the northeast quadrant, I am going to select those azimuths specifically.
+We know that the reservoir will only be in the northeast quadrant, so I am going to select those azimuths specifically.
 I will start with elevation angle limits of 5-12 degrees and the superior L2C frequency.

-<code>quickLook sbas 2020 1 -e1 5 -e2 12 -h1 20 -h2 35 -azim1 0 -azim2 90 </code>
+<code>quickLook sbas 2020 1 -e1 5 -e2 12 -h1 20 -h2 35 -azim1 0 -azim2 90 -fr 20</code>

 <img src=sbas-quicklook2.png width=600 />

-You can see that last azimuth looks a bit lower than the others.
+You can see that the last point looks a little bit lower than the others.
 If I run it again with screenstats set to True, I will get a little more information that will help me figure out how far we can go: